Special enrollment period

 For more details, see “Medicare When Working Beyond 65.”

 Warning: If you have health coverage from an employer that has fewer than 20 workers, check with your plan to see if you're required to enroll in Part B at 65.
 If that is a requirement, Medicare automatically becomes your primary coverage and your employer’s insurance becomes secondary, paying only for services that it covers but Medicare doesn’t.
 In this case, if you don’t sign up for Part B, your employer plan won’t pay for anything that Medicare covers, and you will essentially be left with no health care coverage at all.

 Warning: To avoid a late penalty, you must enroll in Part B when employment ends — even if you continue to be covered under COBRA extended insurance or retiree health benefits.

 Warning: Most people enroll in Part A during their initial enrollment period even if they delay Part B. But if you're still working and your employer coverage is a high-deductible plan with a health savings account, be careful.
-Under IRS rules, you cannot contribute to an HSA once you enroll in Medicare (A or B).
-The same is true if you are receiving Social Security retirement or disability benefits, because then you will be automatically enrolled in Part A as soon as you become eligible for Medicare.
+Under IRS rules, you cannot contribute to an HSA in any month that you are enrolled in Medicare (A or B).
+The same is true if you are receiving any Social Security benefits (retirement, disability or spousal), because then you will be automatically enrolled in Part A as soon as you become eligible for Medicare.
 In these situations, you can continue to draw on funds already in your account, but you can't add to them.
+However, if you don’t apply for Social Security benefits, and don’t enroll in any part of Medicare, you can continue contributing to your HSA at work.
 For details, see related article "Can I Have Medicare as Well as a Health Savings Account?"